vivtcjp/sample-app/README.md

 ## Usage

-- Click the search button to call the search API and view available rides.
+- Fill in the form with origin, destination, and date, and click the search button to call the search API and view available rides.

 ## Docker